marcohatran/GPT2-Titles/README.md

  How to use
  ===============
  * by using html
-	* first enter your start message
+	* first enter your start tags
-	* then checkout the messages.
+	* then checkout the title
 * by using api
 	* you can add /generate?query={your tags} at the end of the url